mbahvw/kit-katacoda-scenarios/kubectl-advance/step4.md

 `kubectl ctx`{{execute}}

-In the intermediate scenario we used  the `kubectx` plugin, which is just an alias to `kubectl ctx` command.
+In the intermediate scenario, we used  the `kubectx` plugin, which is just an alias to `kubectl ctx` command.

 The non-plugin alternative is to use `kubeclt get contexts` to get the user who is mapped to the context.